 Refraining from “matching” pillows doesn’t mean that there aren’t times when you can have a little moment with a pair of pillows.
 I have a pair of accent chairs in my living room and I like having a pair of pillows to compliment them.
 That being said, having a couple matching sets of pillows on either side of a sofa can look rather boring.
 Try mixing it up with three or more different pillows on a sofa.
 This post is a detailed guide on mixing patterns, which is helpful for pillows!

 Another important element to styling throw pillows is getting the right number of throw pillows in place.
-As much as I love pillows, there is such a thing as too many pillows.
+As much as I love pillows, there is such a thing as too many.
+Nothing is inviting about a couch full of pillows and nowhere to sit.
 For my chaise sectional, I like no more than five pillows.
-Typically I do two pillows on each end but sometimes I like to do three on one side and one on the other or three on one side and two on the other.
-I try to not have pillows going all the way across the sofa so I leave the middle section clear of pillows.
+Typically, I do two pillows on each end but sometimes I like to do three on one side and one on the other or three on one side and two on the other.
+I try to not have pillows going all the way across the sofa so I leave the middle section clear so that the couch still feels inviting.

 Tips for purchasing throw pillows